stanford-cs248/project/README.md

 1. We love it when students get artistically creative with projects (we want to see some great final pictures and animations!), but a major portion of the assignment should be a technical component.
 For example, creating a complex scene in 3D modeling package like [Blender](https://www.blender.org/) or implementing a mini-game in [Unity](https://unity.com/) via their level-editing tools is not a well-targeted final project for CS248.
 However, implementing a technique discussed in class in Unity would be a reasonable project.

-2. Since the project spans three weeks of the quarter (and that period of time includes an exam), our expectations are that you attempt a project that is approximately the scope of a course programming assignment (perhaps a little bit more work if you have the time).
+2. Since the project spans a little over three weeks of the quarter (and that period of time includes an exam), our expectations are that you attempt a project that is approximately the scope of course programming assignment (perhaps a little bit more work if you have the time).
 In creating your proposal we want to you design a project that is challenging, but can reasonably be done in three weeks.  __We encourage you to be ambitious, but keep in mind you likely have other course projects and obligations during this time as well.__

 3. Just like with all course programming assignments, you can work in teams of up to two students.

 4. Usually the best projects start with dreaming up an image you want to create and finding an example of that image on the internet.
 In your proposal show an image that you have in mind (e.g., download a photo, illustration, or someone else's computer-generated image) from the internet as an example to convey your goals.
 Once you have an image in mind, then all your project work can just be focused on implementing the algorithms necessary to create that image.

-Please feel encouraged to discuss project ideas with your classmates and the staff on Piazza or during office hours.
+Please feel encouraged to discuss project ideas with your classmates and the staff on Ed or during office hours.
 To allow the staff to help you make sure your project is appropriately related to themes from the class and is appropriately scoped for the given amount of time, we ask you to submit a short project proposal. (see below for details).

 ## A Few Project Ideas ##